 6. Offer Flexible Working Hours

 It's not just about offering flexibility to parents or carers, but also for anyone who operates best when they can set their own hours.
-This could be older workers or those with disabilities who need to take days off without it affecting their performance appraisals or pay progression.
+This could be older workers or those with disabilities who need to take days off without affecting their performance appraisals or pay progression.

 Forster Communications, a London-based PR agency, is an excellent example of a small business that provides flexibility at work.